thingsiplay/tochd/README.md

 ### Use DVD format for certain emulators instead

-- Some emulators don't work well with the standard CD format created by `chdman createcd` command, which is the default internal command in `tochd`.
-  The developers of ppsspp emulator recommends instead using the `chdman createdvd` command to vastly improve performance of PSP games converted to CHD format.
-For this reason I have added an option to `tochd`, so you can use the DVD format instead with `--mode dvd` .
-Do not use this blindly for all emulators.
-In fact, most are regular CDs anyway and `tochd` defaults to `--mode cd` .
+- Some emulators don't work well with standard CD format, because their disc format is not CD.
+Especially the developers of PPSSPP emulator recommends converting with `chdman createdvd` instead `chdman createcd`, which are the internally used commands of `tochd`. `tochd` will use `-m auto` which defaults to format based on file size.
+It defaults to `dvd`, if file size exceeds 750 MB.
+But one can force the format with `-m dvd` or `-m cd` and its recommended to use DVD format for PSP games always.

 ### Buggy GDI files causes to not process any other file too